FIRE TRUCKS AT WAR

 Delivered 11- 43

-W. S. Darley personnel testing one their Class 135 Crash Trucks.
+W. S. Darley personnel testing their Class 135 Crash Trucks.

 Class 150